sanaraya/devops-hol/Hands-on lab/HOL step-by-step - OSS DevOps.md

 ## Requirements

-1. An Azure subscription.
+1. An Azure subscription

-2. A GitHub account.
+2. A GitHub account

 ### Help References
 |    |            |